kalash-s/credit-card-fraud-detection/README.md

-# Fraud Detection Using XGBoost
+# Fraud Detection Using Logistic Regression and XGBoost

 ## Overview
 Built an ML model to detect fraudulent credit card transactions using XGBoost, SHAP for explainability, and advanced metrics for evaluation.